 How One College Is Using Salary Data to Ensure Pay Equity and Market-Par Compensation

-As part of our Research Snapshots series, we’re speaking with HR practitioners at colleges and universities around the country to find out how they’re using data and analytics to drive decision-making on campus.
+We’ve been speaking with HR practitioners at colleges and universities around the country to find out how they’re using data and analytics to drive decision-making on campus.
 Here, Don Lerew, HRIS and payroll manager at Messiah College in Pennsylvania, tells us how he uses data to help develop compensation strategies and ensure pay equity and market-par salaries at his institution.

 How are you using CUPA-HR’s salary survey data?